exasol/transformers-extension/doc/user_guide/manage_models.md

 This UDF will fail to return a model if it was saved with the sub_dir parameter empty, or if no config.json file can be found in the model files.

+Note: If you installed models using a custom task_type, or a task_type we do not support anymore, you are still able to list these models using the UDF.

 Call the UDF like this: